 LetsEncrypt installation on your Linux web server

 LetsEncrypt is one certificate authority which has an automatic client for adding free SSL.
 This in short means that you can secure your websites completely free of charge very easily with one command.
-So from https://iguru.gr you can use https://iguru.gr completely free and easy.
+So from http://iguru.gr you can use it http://iguru.gr completely free and easy.

-Below we will see how you can add LetsEncrypt to a Linux distribution that runs as a web server.
-Although all large web panels (cPanel or Plesk) have a micro of LetsEncrypt, you may need the following method because the panels we mentioned above cost.
+Below we will see how you can add LetsEncrypt to a Linux distribution running as a web server.
+Although all large web panels (cPanel or Plesk) have a small application of LetsEncrypt, you may need the following method because the panels mentioned above cost more.

 LetsEncrypt